-The EMTRAC system consists of three major components—vehicle equipment, wayside equipment (installed at intersections or other locations along the right-of-way), and the software used to configure and monitor the system.
+The EMTRAC components are listed in three major categories—vehicle equipment, wayside equipment (installed at signal-control cabinets or carried by roadway workers), and the software used to configure and monitor the system.

 VCU and Dual RF/Satellite-Positioning Antenna

 Vehicle Computer Unit (VCU)

 Each equipped train carries a Vehicle Computer Unit (VCU), which connects to a location/communications antenna that is mounted on top of the train.
 The VCU contains a precise navigation engine that calculates precise vehicle position based on both GNSS and inertial positioning.

 The superior radio range of the VCU ensures reliable V2I (vehicle-to-infrastructure) communication—even in the most challenging conditions.